-Experts To Discuss Obesity At WCM-Q Symposium
+Experts to discuss obesity at WCM-Q symposium

-Doha, Qatar: Weill Cornell Medicine-Qatar (WCM-Q) is hosting a one-day symposium titled,“Tackling Obesity: Multidisciplinary Approaches for Comprehensive Care.”
+(MENAFN- Weill Cornell Medicine - Qatar) Doha – January 6, 2025: Weill Cornell Medicine-Qatar (WCM-Q) is hosting a one-day symposium titled “Tackling Obesity: Multidisciplinary Approaches for Comprehensive Care.”
 The event will take place on January 25, 2025, at the Hilton Doha.

-Coordinated by WCM-Q's Division of Continuing Professional Development (CPD) and directed by Dr. Tariq Chukir, a WCM-Q alumnus, assistant professor of medicine at WCM-Q, and consultant at the National Obesity treatment Centre at Hamad Medical Corporation, the event will feature a series of lectures and interactive discussions.
+Coordinated by WCM-Q’s Division of Continuing Professional Development (CPD) and directed by Dr. Tariq Chukir, a WCM-Q alumnus, assistant professor of medicine at WCM-Q, and consultant at the National Obesity Treatment Center at Hamad Medical Corporation, the event will feature a series of lectures and interactive discussions.

 The symposium aims to equip healthcare professionals with the latest strategies for weight management, ranging from lifestyle interventions to advanced therapies.
-Participants will also learn to create individualised, patient-centred care plans and effectively support patients before, during, and after weight loss.
+Participants will also learn to create individualized, patient-centered care plans and effectively support patients before, during, and after weight loss.

 The event will feature an exceptional lineup of local and international experts, including speakers from WCM-Q, Hamad Medical Corporation, Aman Hospital, Qatar University, Phi Medcare, Cleveland Clinic, NYU Langone, and Weill Cornell Medicine.